solita/solita.github.com/_posts/2020-02-24-bespoke-software.md

 - Products are often done with reliable technologies from last decades (Swing Framework and Java 6, anyone?).
 When creating a customized solution, you get to choose how cutting edge you want to be.
 There's typically a great balance to be found for getting a modern yet mature technological stack when building a tailored software solution.
 - Up-to-date with current regulations, and localized to current market, instead of being generic and outdated

 On the other hand, tailored solutions are only as good as the vision behind them.
-So make sure vision is right, and tailor is great, design and materials are beautiful, and then embark on a journey towards greater happiness.
+So first make sure that the vision is right, and tailor is great, and that the design and materials are beautiful.
+Then it's time to embark on a journey towards greater happiness - and better business.

 Need something tailored?
 Want to experience something beautiful?
-Contact us, and let's chat.
+Contact us, and let's talk.

 [Solita](https://www.solita.fi/en/company/#contact)